pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/instructions_for_providers_of_sw_components.md

-## Instructions for providers of s/w components {#instructions-for-providers-of-s-w-components}
+## Instructions for providers of software components {#instructions-for-providers-of-s-w-components}

 * [How to share your components](how-to-share-your-components.md)
 * [How to make your components interoperable](how-to-make-your-components-interoperable.md)